Public procurement

 Lifecycle approach to EU contracts, including flexibility and legal certainty

-Petra Černá, Procurement Officer, European Union Aviation Safety Agency (EASA), Cologne (DE)
+Petra Černá, Procurement Officer, European Union Aviation Safety Agency (EASA), Cologne (DE) (to be confirmed)

 13.00Lunch